Jean Chrétien: Domestic affairs

+Electoral affairs

+In July 2003 Chretien passed a bill to reform the way elections are financed.
+In the previous century, the political parties were largely left to their own devices.
+After these changes to the Canada Elections Act (SC 2000), each vote obtained by a party was subsidized.
+The subsidy entered into effect on January 1, 2004, at $1.75 per vote (indexed to the Consumer Price Index) as part of a set of amendments made by the 37th Canadian Parliament to the Canada Elections Act which for the first time set limits on political contributions by individuals and organizations (corporations, unions, non-profit groups).
+The per-vote subsidy was introduced to replace the reliance of political parties and candidates on corporate, union, and wealthy donors in order to reduce the political influence of such donors.
+The law provides a refund for 50% of the expenditure on the most recent election campaign.

 Social issues

 In 1995, the Chrétien government introduced and passed the Canadian Firearms Registry, also called the long-gun registry.
 This would require the registration of all non-restricted firearms in Canada.
 This gun registry would document and record information of the firearms, their owners, and their owners' licenses.

 The government under Chrétien's premiership introduced a new and far-reaching Youth Criminal Justice Act in April 2003, which replaced the Young Offenders Act and changed the way youths were prosecuted for crimes in Canada.
 A flurry of major environmental legislation, including the Canadian Environmental Protection Act, National Marine Conservation Areas Act, Pest Control Products Act, and the Species at Risk Act were enacted.
 The cooperation of federal, provincial, and municipal governments also enabled Vancouver to win the bid to host the 2010 Winter Olympics.

 In July 2003, Chrétien reversed his position on gay marriage, which he had previously been opposed to (in 1999 Chrétien had voted for a resolution sponsored by the Reform saying marriage was a union of a man and a woman only).
 After a Toronto court ruled that laws forbidding homosexual marriage violated the Charter of Rights and Freedoms, legalizing same-sex marriage throughout Ontario, Chrétien embraced the idea of gay marriage and introduced a bill in the House of Commons that would have legalized gay marriage despite the very vocal opposition of the Roman Catholic Church with the bishop of Calgary warning in a sermon that Chrétien's "eternal salvation" was at risk.